Is It Safe to Store Passwords on Google Drive? (4 Tips)

 When you store your passwords on Google Drive, you expose your online accounts to unnecessary risk.
 If your passwords fall into the wrong hands, there’s no telling what the consequences would be.

-• Reasons why you shouldn’t store passwords on Google Drive
+• Reasons not to store passwords on Google Drive.

 Google Drive does protect user files with encryption and allows users to enable two-step verification to their Google accounts.
 However, since your Google Drive account is connected to the entire G Suite ecosystem and many devices, it can be dangerous to use Google Drive to store passwords.